Christine Darby // Published: March 2023 // Updated: September 2024

 Everyone is partial to one website platform over another for different reasons.
 Insights you might glean from asking this question include:

 • Perhaps the consultant uses Wordpress for their own business, but primarily targets their services to users of a different CMS (Wix, Magento, Squarespace, etc).
 If so, why?
 SEO is SEO, but everyone best understands the nuances of the CMS they use for their primary business.
+Ask how familiar they are with your platform’s settings.

 5. How much time will be needed from our team?